-Here's an example of customer profile where a sales rep reach out about a potential deal.
+Here's an example of a customer profile where a sales rep reaches out about a potential deal.
 When the customer didn't seem interested, the rep logged the interaction on the profile and put a note to follow up at a later time.

 4. Employee Tracking Report

 Your employees make a substantial impact on the success of your business.
 They deliver your products and services, and they create delightful experiences for your customers.
 Employee tracking reports can highlight who's selling the most and who's receiving the highest customer satisfaction scores.